ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 ```

 #### Using SSL
-To connect the MySQL database using an SSL connection, you must add SSL configurations to `mysql:Options` when creating the `dbClient`.
+To connect the MySQL database using an SSL connection, you must add the SSL configurations to the `mysql:Options` when creating the `dbClient`.
-For SSLMode, You can select one of the modes `mysql:SSL_PREFERRED`, `mysql:SSL_REQUIRED`, `mysql:SSL_VERIFY_CA`, or `mysql:SSL_VERIFY_IDENTITY` according to the requirement.
+For the SSL Mode, you can select one of the modes: `mysql:SSL_PREFERRED`, `mysql:SSL_REQUIRED`, `mysql:SSL_VERIFY_CA`, or `mysql:SSL_VERIFY_IDENTITY` according to the requirement.
-for key and cert files, you must provide the files in .p12 format.
+For the key and cert files, you must provide the files in the `.p12` format.

 ```ballerina
 string clientStorePath = "/path/to/keystore.p12";